-The Switch has continued to be a massive success for Nintendo with a series of hit titles like Pokémon Sword and Shield and Animal Crossing: New Horizons, but the hybrid console does have its drawbacks.
+The Switch has continued to be a massive success for Nintendo with a series of hit titles like Kirby and the Forgotten Land and Pokémon Legends: Arceus, but the hybrid console does have its drawbacks.
 Probably the most vexing is that the console only comes with 25.9GB of user-accessible space, making it difficult to keep multiple eShop games installed at once.
 In fact, some titles like NBA 2K19 won't fit on the internal memory at all!

 Thankfully, Nintendo included a Micro SD slot in the Switch, allowing you to bypass these storage limits by simply inserting a widely available Micro SD card.
 If you're planning to make this essential upgrade, there are some obvious questions: which Switch memory card should you choose, and how fast will Micro SD storage be compared to running from a physical game cartridge or the Switch's internal memory?

 To answer these questions, we'll recommend the best Switch Micro SD cards on the market in 2022, from some absolute units that can hold up to 1TB, as well as cheaper cards that best hit the sweet spot between price and performance.
 No matter which capacity you're considering, we have a good recommendation that will meet your needs.
 You might be surprised to find that the higher-capacity cards have become a lot more affordable recently, bringing 512GB cards into new relevancy.